Need Last-Minute Holiday Fulfillment? Get Started Quickly With a 3PL

 When you request a quote from a 3PL, there are several key pieces of information you must be ready to share with them to expedite the process.
 This includes:

-- Warehousing and storage: If you need lot management, refrigeration, temperature control, or other special storage needs
+- Warehousing and storage: If you need lot management or other special storage needs

 - Product details: How many SKUs you need stored, each product’s weight and dimensions (length, width, and height to calculate dimensional weight and determine whether they need a pallet, shelf, or bin); if they contain hazardous materials or are classified as HAZMAT or dangerous goods